Persian onager: Introduction projects

 Since 2003, Persian onagers have been introduced in Saudi Arabia, where the Syrian wild ass (E. h. hemippus) once lived.
 Introduced Persian onagers live in deserts foraging on grasses and branches or woodier plant material in dry seasons.

 In 1968, 11 Persian and Turkmenian onagers were flown from their countries to Israel in exchange for mountain gazelles.
 These were bred in captivity at the Hai Bar Yotvata wildlife sanctuary.
 Together, they bred a few Persian/Turkmenian hybrids in Israel.
 Offspring were introduced into the wild in the Negev Mountains area, intended to replace the local subspecies gone extinct.
-The introduced onagers have since established a stable population around 200 individuals.
+As of 2024 this population had increased to between 500-600, with individuals causing damage to the local vineyards.

 Reintroduction programs have also been implemented in Iran.
 In 2023, several Persian onagers were released in Kavir National Park as part of a conservation initiative supported by Department of Environment of Iran.

-As of 2024 it is believed there are 500-600 individuals causing damage to the local vineyards.